Ohio Fair School Funding Plan (HB 1): Support, opposition, and concerns

 Over the course of three years, school district representatives approached legislators with feedback on the state’s school funding formulas, which had been referred to by Rep. Callender as “years of patchwork state spending.”
-The Ohio Federation of Teachers, the state’s teacher’s union, supports HB 1.
+The Ohio Federation of Teachers, the state’s teachers' union, supports HB 1.
 The union’s support for the state constitutional mandate of fair fully funded local schools is one reason they support the bill.

 One of the more contentious sections of the bill is relative to charter schools.
 Under the bill, the state would make direct payments for students’ use of the EdChoice private school voucher program.
 Under current law, deductions are taken from the public school district where the student receiving the voucher resides.
 Some charter school advocates have expressed concern with the legislation, saying it is unfair to charter schools.

 The Buckeye Institute, a conservative Ohio think tank, expressed some concern on the cost of the bill, saying that overhaul will end up costing more than legislators think, under the reasoning that the bill uses teacher salaries from two years ago as its basis for the spending amounts, which distorts costs.